janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

             cp_max: 10

 Make sure to replace `<my super secure password>` with the password you entered for synapse_user, and swap `$USER` for your Uberspace username.
-Don&#8217;t worry that there is no real hostname in `host:`: The default Uberspace Postgres configuration does not listen on a Unix Domain socket, but on a file socket which resids in `~/tmp/`.
+Don't worry that there is no real hostname in `host:`: The default Uberspace Postgres configuration does not listen on a Unix Domain socket, but on a file socket which resids in `~/tmp/`.

 ### Adding a properly signed TLS certificate

-[Adding a Let&#8217;s Encrypt TLS certificate on Uberspace](https://wiki.uberspace.de/webserver:https#let_s-encrypt-zertifikate) is very well documented in the official Wiki, and I&#8217;ll assume you have a properly configured TLS certificate for the domain name you&#8217;re setting Synapse up on.
+[Adding a Let's Encrypt TLS certificate on Uberspace](https://wiki.uberspace.de/webserver:https#let_s-encrypt-zertifikate) is very well documented in the official Wiki, and I'll assume you have a properly configured TLS certificate for the domain name you're setting Synapse up on.
 What we need from that setup are the paths to the `privkey.pem`, and `cert.pem`, usually those reside here:

     /home/$USER/.config/letsencrypt/live/<domainname>/cert.pem
     /home/$USER/.config/letsencrypt/live/<domainname>/privkey.pem